stackbit-projects/incredible-maple-938e6/content/pages/index.md

           economical, seamless innovated system to satisfy all your needs in the hospitality industry.

+          With the evolution of cloud technology, hoteliers can embrace technologies that can be programmed to streamlined practices making operations more efficient, saving time for employees, and delivering excellent guest experiences by scaling to new heights.
+Clovatel comes with piping hot sale solution coupled and incorporated with tools such as self-service kiosk, booking engine, room app, housekeeping appends retail POS, spa and wellness app, revenue management, channel manager and several more.

         actions:
           - label: Learn More
             url: /features